starmaid/starmaid.github.io/blog/_posts/2021-12-05-blogging-manifesto.md

 ## 6. The Blogger Logs Out

 Gamification of social media targets our addictive tendencies.
 THE BLOGGER does not produce content for points, they instead try to enrich their own lives as well as the lives of others.
-Pageviews may be tracked, but should not inflate the ego.
+Pageviews may be tracked, but should not inflate the ego of THE BLOGGER.

 ## 7. The Blogger Chooses